 As with much of the Bay Area, rental prices in Marin County (for apartments, townhouses and homes) tend to be high.
 To extend your options for locating housing in a more affordable range, consider looking for housing north of Marin County.
 Petaluma, in Sonoma County, is located just 11 miles north of Novato.

 The Buck Institute has developed an in-house community bulletin board to post available rental units.
-You can also try the following public resources (not affiliated with the Buck Institute):
+The most popular resource for local rentals is Craig's List.

 The Marin Child Care Council is a clearing house and referral service for childcare providers throughout Marin County.